General Surgery Clinic Re-design at ZSF

-As a Level 1 Trauma Center, ZSFG handles the most severe trauma cases that require precise coordination of care and shared frameworks across medical teams in order to make appropriate treatment decisions within extremely limited timeframes.
-These particular cases, designated ‘900’ level trauma activations at ZSFG, require an immediate response that fall under the supervision of both the dedicated Trauma and Emergency Medicine teams.
-Recent research to improve trauma care, particularly for severe cases, has offered guidance on how both of these teams can collaborate to reduce unintentional harm, patient treatment time, and length of stay.
-Using The Better Lab methodology, this research aims to build on this literature and identify both short- and long-term interventions to improve ‘900’ activations through close collaboration with staff and patients at ZSFG.
-Beyond observing how the Trauma Service systems and workflow both succeed and fail, we hope to reveal new technology and device opportunities to enhance care within the Trauma Center and implement changes to improve the patient experience.
+As a Level 1 Trauma Center, ZSFG handles severe trauma cases that require precise coordination of care and shared frameworks across medical teams in order to make appropriate treatment decisions within extremely limited timeframes.
+These cases, designated ‘900’ level trauma activations at ZSFG, require an immediate response that falls under the supervision of both the Trauma and Emergency Medicine teams.
+Recent research to improve trauma care, particularly for severe cases, has offered guidance on how teams can collaborate to reduce unintentional harm, patient treatment time, and length of stay.
+Currently, we are focusing our efforts on re-designing personal protective equipment to encourage and increase use among providers and staff.

 VIRTUAL REALITY TRAINING PROGRAM TO IMPROVE TRAUMA CARE